Planning for Your New Life

 How are you going to make this move work for you financially?
 Beyond talking to your real estate agent, you might want to seek out the advice of a qualified financial professional who can help you determine how much you can afford to spend on a new home.
 Whether you plan on making an all-cash offer, taking out a mortgage or renting in the interim, a financial advisor/personal accountant/mortgage banker can help you plan for unforeseen costs and long term financial commitments.

 This is an even more instrumental step if you’re simultaneously buying and selling a home.
 For most people, it’ll take some extensive strategizing to avoid having to carry two mortgages or to free up the cash from your current home to put into your new one.
+With Compass Concierge, our sellers don’t have to worry about paying out of pocket during a period of time when liquidity is key.

 Your new neighborhood.